 The thermostat dial is adjusted to its lowest setting when shipped from the factory.
 When adjusting the thermostat, it should be remembered that lower temperature settings are more energy efficient.
 To adjust the thermostat turn the dial clockwise until the minimum acceptable temperature is set.
-It is suggested that the starting point setting not exceed the 120°F ($49^{\circ}C$) or "HOT" setting on the thermostat.
+It is suggested that the starting point setting not exceed the 120°F (49°C) or "HOT" setting on the thermostat.

-Note: Taupe/Silver faceplate is approximately160° F maximum set point, Dark (battleship) grey is approximately 180° F, maximum set point.
+NOTE: Taupe / Silver faceplate is approximately 160°F maximum set point, Dark (Battleship) Grey faceplate is approximately 180°F maximum set point.